top of page

 tubing in laos

 The Nam Song river snakes past charming countryside of Laos but that's not what it's famous in the backpacker circles for.
-Back in the day, Laos was famous for having its famous "tubing" parties where one would be loaded on a tube and float down the river stopping by the many bars along the river, taking a drink before floating off on and stopping by the next one, drunker and drunker as you went further along the river.
-Needlessly to say, this was a dangerous activity and the Laoan govt were quick to ban it!
+Back in the day, Laos was rather on the hippie radar for having its infamous "tubing" parties where one would be loaded on a literal tire tube (from a truck or similar) and float down the river, stopping by the many dive bars along the river, taking a drink before floating off on and stopping by the next one, drunker and drunker as you went further along the river.
+Needlessly to say, this was a dangerous activity, did lead to many drownings, and the Laoan govt eventually banned it in 2012.
 However, tubing is still alive in Laos, even as most of the river-bank bars have closed.
 But according to some accounts, a couple of cafe-bars are still on and tubing and Kayaking although much more regulated and under the watchful eyes of the govt are still happening and worth doing just for the serene and calming views on a lazy noon.

 4. Go under-cave tubing